Trey Mancini Player Props: Cubs vs. Reds

-On Saturday, Trey Mancini (.406 on-base percentage in past 10 games, 83 points above season-long percentage) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 7:15 PM ET.
+On Sunday, Trey Mancini (.185 slugging percentage in past 10 games, with zero homers) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 2:20 PM ET.

 Trey Mancini Game Info & Props vs. the Reds